What was given by the people, and then taken from them

 Heaven or hell, the choice is his

-New news on the front, guys.
-A few days ago I was reporting how Guardiola was willing to take Brazil’s NT coaching gig after Mano Menezes’ political leave from the position.
+New news on the front.
+A few days ago I reported how Guardiola was willing to take Brazil’s NT coaching gig after Mano Menezes’ political departure from the position.
 Also, I reported how Guardiola was first in CBF’s shortlist so far, and how popular the move was going to be.

 Where will he end up?

 About less than a year ago, I went on to write about Ronaldinho’s problems with Flamengo, and his on and off the pitch troubles.
 I even doubted that he could return to at least part of the form he showed at Milan, before getting back to Brazil, and also said that it’d too dumb to anyone to look for his services.